 The school has a number of after-school clubs run by members of staff which fall outside of the curriculum.
-We reserve the right to charge for these after-school clubs as they are classified as childcare rather than education.
+We reserve the right to charge for these after-school clubs as they are classified as extra-curricular enrichment and/or childcare rather than education.